bluesky/scanspec/docs/explanations/why-squash-can-change-path.rst

 Why Squash (and Mask) can change the Path
 =========================================

-A Spec creates a number of Dimensions that can be set to snake.
-When snaking, every other run of that Dimension will run in reverse. `Squash` and `Mask` will merge Dimensions together.
-This may change the Path compared with the unsquashed version if the squashed Dimensions are nested within a slower Dimension, and so run more than once.
+A Spec creates a stack of `Frames`, some of which can be snaking.
+When snaking, every other run of that Frames object will run in reverse. `Squash` and `Mask` will merge Frames objects together.
+This may change the Path compared with the unsquashed version if the squashed Frames objects are nested within a slower Frames object, and so run more than once.
 This page lists the times where this is the case.

 .. note::